Dr. Ledley treats children, adolescents, and adults with anxiety disorders in Suburban Philadelphia.

 Dr. Ledley is not a member of any insurance panels.
 Payment is made at each session via check, cash, or credit card.
 A receipt will be provided at the conclusion of each session that clients can then submit to their insurance company for reimbursement.

-For the 2017-18 school year, I will only be seeing patients at my Main Line Philadelphia office, located in Narberth, PA.
+I am currently seeing all of my patients at my Main Line Philadelphia office, located in Narberth, PA.

 The office is located at 915 Montgomery Avenue (Suite 209) in Narberth, PA.
 There is ample free parking behind the building.

 PLEASE NOTE - Apple Maps seems to point some people in the wrong direction on Montgomery Avenue.
 Please consult the map above, or give me a call if you have any questions.